 If you are feeling a little worried or confused, I can promise you that you are not alone.

 I can say this is the number 1 mistake foreigners make, because it is the most common scenario we discover during first consultations with our clients!
 If you are still in denial that this is a real issue, we have a well-referenced article on automatic tax residency.

 Below you’ll learn why the tax rates in Georgia are likely lower than in your previous country of tax residency, and how you can benefit from them.

 The reason this common tax mistake happens usually comes down to the following factors:

 - The information about the tax law is not well publicized.

-- There is a common myth that all foreign source income is tax free in Georgia – it really isn’t, read why here.
+- There is a common myth that all foreign-source income is tax free in Georgia.
+It really isn’t.
+Read why here.

-Whatever the reason, we at ExpatHub deal with this problem on a daily basis, and the good news is, even if you have made some mistakes and will pay more tax than you should have, in most cases, once you get things organised and legal, you’ll probably be paying less tax going forward than in the country where you currently pay taxes (Especially if you are from the UK/EU).
+Whatever the reason, we at ExpatHub deal with this problem on a daily basis, and the good news is, even if you have made some mistakes and will pay more tax than you should have, in most cases, once you get things organized and legalized, you’ll probably be paying less tax going forward than in the country where you currently pay taxes (Especially if you are from the UK/EU).